What is “resilience”?

 Take a journey

 The Resilience Atlas offers “journeys” — data-driven stories that bring out key insights.
-Think of journeys as a step-by-step approach to understanding the data: first a system of interest (a livelihood, production system, or ecosystem) is chosen, and then stressors and shocks like climate change or floods are added to the map to show their likely impacts on the region, and then to try to arrive at a solution.
-Resilience Atlas’ model of integration and analyses produces a holistic picture that can help decision-makers decide where to focus resources in order to make a community or region more resilient to specific stressors and shocks.Visit ResilienceAtlas.org
+Think of journeys as a step-by-step approach to understanding the data: first a system of interest (a livelihood, production system or ecosystem) is chosen, and then stressors and shocks are added to the map to show their likely impacts on the region.
+Resilience Atlas’ model of integration and analyses produces a holistic picture that can help decision-makers decide where to focus resources to make a community or region more resilient.Visit ResilienceAtlas.org

 Science news from around the world, straight to your inbox